JeffHeck/SchoolDataProject/_posts/2019-02-22-welcome-to-jekyll.markdown

 Currently, Washington State's K-12 schools are covered.

 Latest additions:
+- added state-wide historical and projected budget amounts for the general fund’s revenue sources.
 - added charts for each district for historical and projected total enrollments.
 - added charts for each district for historical and projected budget amounts for the general fund.
 - updated the state-wide charts (see the reports section) on general fund amounts to include revenues, expenses, net, and balance.